o-bollverk/stockapp-shiny/README.md

 ![dataflow](https://user-images.githubusercontent.com/65232333/170896480-6832e312-75e2-41d3-8980-cd842761fd8d.png)

-The Shiny app is located at /shinyapp
+The Shiny code for R shiny is located at /shinyapp

 It consists of 3 files: server.R, ui.R and global.R.
 Further explanations on the basic structure of Shiny apps: https://shiny.rstudio.com/articles/basics.html